eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

     ros2 pkg create --build-type ament_cmake vulcanexus_change_mutable_qos --dependencies rclcpp

-Make sure to add the description, maintainer email and name, and license information to the `package.xml` file of the created package, as explained in the aformentioned tutorials.
+Make sure to add the description, maintainer email and name, and license information to the `package.xml` file of the created package, as explained in the aforementioned tutorials.

 Write sources
 -------------